2024–25 European windstorm season: Ex-Hurricane Kirk

-Ex-Hurricane Kirk initially developed on 29 September 2024, off the Cabo Verde islands and was named the next day by the National Hurricane Centre.
+Ex-Hurricane Kirk initially developed on 29 September 2024, off the Cabo Verde islands and was named the next day by the National Hurricane Center.
 Kirk affected Europe from 8 October, a day after becoming an extratropical cyclone.
 After reaching its peak intensity on 4 October, with Category 4 winds of 145 mph, far to the east-northeast of the northern Leeward Islands, Kirk became an extratropical cyclone on October 7, then passed north of the Azores, before moving over western Europe on October 8.

 France enforced a yellow rain warning for much of the country except for the far south-east of the country and regions on the English Channel.
 An orange rain warning with an accompanying yellow wind warning was issued for parts of the north-west, including Paris, as well as for the Pyrenees on the Spanish border.
 A red warning was later added for Seine-et-Marne for flooding.
 In Spain warnings were issued for widespread strong winds, with gusts potentially reaching hurricane force in parts of northern Spain, heavy rain, especially in Galicia and the western part of the Iberian Peninsula, and significant wave heights along the Atlantic coast.
 A red wind warning was issued for Picos de Europa where winds up to 86 mph where expected.
 In Portugal an orange coastal event warning was enforced due to the anticipated large wave heights of 5–6 metres, with a yellow wind warning where, southwest winds with gusts of up to 75 km/h, reaching up to 100 km/h in mountainous areas.

 Orange rain warnings were issued for all of Luxembourg in response to Kirk.
 Germany also issued orange rain warnings for many central areas, as well as a red rain warning encompassing many south-western areas.
 An orange wind warnings has also been issued for southern regions.
 Switzerland has also issued yellow wind warnings for central and eastern parts of the country.
 In Sweden a yellow wind warning was in force for Stockholm and the surrounding areas.
 Meanwhile, further north an orange flood warning was issued for coastal areas of Västernorrland and Västerbotten county.